additiveinverse/placeguntohead/contents/articles/03-your-grand-father-is-dead.md

 With
 Grimaces at my long hair
 Mean spirited remarks about clothing choices
+- - an old dog barking at a world he no longer understood

 'What the fuck you wanna go and do a thing like that for?
 You look like a damned queer.
 You used to be such a nice kid.
 Now look at you.'